MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 - Leaderboard: a drop down to select what leaderboard data to display on the gizmo.
 - Display Title: front facing header.
 This doesn't have any relevance from the scripting perspective.
 - \# of Entries Per Page: controls how many records can be displayed at the same time (between 1 and 10).
-- UI Anchor Style: selecting `Static` (default) will display the show the gizmo in preview mode without any dynamic transformations. `Billboard` will make the gizmo rotate to intersect the POV of the observer.
+- UI Anchor Style: selecting `Static` (default) will show the gizmo in preview mode without any dynamic transformations. `Billboard` will make the gizmo rotate to face the POV of the observer.
 - Panel UI Mode: this can be set to `Light Mode` (white background) or `Dark Mode` (black background).
 - Entry Display Mode: `Raw Value` will show the score as an integer; `Time in Secs` will display the score in the `h:m:s` format.